A visa is required. We can assist in processing this document.

 You are advised to create an e-Visa application at least 7 days before your departure.

-Single entry only allows you to enter Egypt once, for a maximum duration of 30 days.
+Single entry only allows you to enter Egypt once, for a maximum duration of 90 days after today

-Multiple entries give you 2+ entries within the visa validity period of 90 days, with each stay being no more than 30 days.
+Multiple entries give you 2 more entries within the visa validity period of 90 days after today, with each stay being no more than 30 days Per Entry.

-For example, you can enter Egypt and leave after 15 days, come back and stay for another 20 days, etc...as long as each stay doesn't exceed 30 days, and all entries occur within 90 days.
+For example, you can enter Egypt and leave after 15 days, come back and stay for another 20 days, etc...as long as each stay doesn't exceed 30 days Per Entry, and all entries occur within 90 days after today.